bjornbytes/shh/README.md

 of data.
 They're similar to a skybox, but more blurry and only take up about 100 bytes!
 They're a quick, cheap way to add soft diffuse lighting to objects so they look like they belong in a scene.

+[Here](https://martinoshelf.neocities.org/spherical-harmonics-lovr) is a blog post that goes into more of the math behind spherical harmonics, with great diagrams and sample code!

 Example
 ---